 “The NADF provides a range of invaluable and unique services for Wisconsin and the Midwest…Presently, we are working cooperatively with at least three stakeholders that rely heavily on the NADF facilities for research and support.”

 UWSP NADF has collaborated with the Wisconsin and Minnesota Aquaculture Association to host the upcoming annual aquaculture conference, which will be held on Friday, March 22nd – Saturday March 23rd at the Legendary Waters Resort and Casino in Red Cliff, near Bayfield, Wisconsin.
-This conference is also in collaboration with Wisconsin Sea Grant and Minnesota Sea Grant.
-Stay tuned for registration information.
-Follow our newsletter for updates.
+This conference is also in collaboration with The Great Lakes Aquaculture Collaborative, Wisconsin Sea Grant and Minnesota Sea Grant.
+View the tentative Agenda or Register.

 Newest project film from UWSP NADF and Maryland Sea Grant Extension on why research on reproductively sterile salmon may be a major benefit for recirculating aquaculture systems.